tysongf/algorithm-sandbox/problem-solving/problem-solving.md

 4. Solve / Simplify

-   -  Skip / Sideline the difficult part(s)
+   -  Skip / Sideline the difficult part(s).
-   -  Write a Simplified Solution
+   -  Write a Simplified Solution.
    -  Incorporate the difficult part(s) back in.

 5. Look Back and Refactor